 - Sources and types of conflict

-- Alternative ways of responding to conflict: how do you tend to respond, aggressive, assertive and problem-solving responses
+- Alternative ways of responding to conflict: aggressive, assertive and problem-solving responses--how do you tend to respond?

-- Managing conflict resolution: framing and defining conflict, developing and facilitating an effective conflict resolution process
+- Managing conflict resolution: surfacing inexplicit conflict so it can be treated, developing and facilitating an effective conflict resolution process

-- Communication: obstacles to communication, using collaborative language, listening, speaking assertively
+- Communication: obstacles to communication, using collaborative language, listening with empathy, speaking assertively

 - Making conflict OK: avoiding reactance, learning from conflict, reducing the corrosive impact of conflict while fostering its creative potential